rnmapbox/maps/docs/NativeUserLocation.md

 ```tsx
 string
 ```
-The name of image asset to use as the background0 for the location indicator.
+The name of image to use as the background for the location indicator.
 Images component should define this image.